WanderingAura/snippetbox/README.md

-# Snippetbox guided project
+# Snippetbox project

 A web application where users can register and post snippets for everyone to see.

 This is my introducty project for backend development.
-The code in this project is nearly all guided by the book "Let's Go" by Alex Edwards.
+The code in this project is mainly guided by the book "Let's Go" by Alex Edwards.
 The main difference is that I chose to use PostgreSQL instead of SQL, hence using a postgres driver in the code.

 I learnt a lot about secure and maintainable backend development through writing this project.